Jackybox123/Team-Chaos-WRO-2025/README.md

 FengMo Guo -  a senior at Los Osos High School.
 He had participated in WRO in previous seasons.
 He loves working with robots and is a very innovative person.

+Jiapeng (Jack) Xu - a sophmore at Rancho Cucamonga High school.
+Previously competed in the Robo Mission catagory.
+In his free time he likes to snowboard, code, and swim.
+He loves coming up with solutions to problems by experimenting with robots and Ai.

 The AI robot we developed is an innovative blend of many technologies, to create a functional robot.
 This robot is constructed primarily using LEGO pieces for its structural framework, which provides both flexibility and durability.
 The core processing unit is a Raspberry Pi, a versatile and powerful microcomputer known for its wide range of applications in educational and hobbyist projects.

 The robot's artificial intelligence capabilities are powered by TensorFlow, a leading open-source machine learning framework.
 TensorFlow enables the robot to perform complex image recognition tasks by leveraging neural networks.
 These neural networks have been trained using a substantial dataset of images, allowing the robot to accurately identify and respond to various visual inputs.